 They left Vermont and headed west (or east in some cases) for a variety of reasons, not the subject of our study here, but native Vermonters served in regiments from state during the Civil War.

-Since the focus of our detailed study is organized units from Vermont, we will only mention these soldiers' units and personal information, and attempt to locate their final resting places for the Sons of Union Veterans Cemetery Database Project.
+Since the focus of our detailed study is organized units from Vermont, we normally don't collect more than these soldiers' units and personal information, and attempt to locate their final resting places, which also supports the Sons of Union Veterans of the Civil War Cemetery Database Project.

-Select a state from the menu on the left.
+Chose from the list below, or the menu to the left.